|

 Troston Mount

-Troston Mount (TL896741) is a tree-covered (probably Bronze Age) barrow visible from the road, between Thetford and Bury St. Edmunds.
-Here, says the archaeologist L. V. Grinsell, "all the guns and everything" are said to be hidden.
+Troston Mount (TL896741) is a tree-covered (probably Bronze Age) barrow close to the road, about a mile north of the parish church.
+Here, says the archaeologist L. V. Grinsell, "all the guns and everything" are said to be hidden, a fragment he obtained from the occupant of the cottage opposite.
 It was once used as a 'moot hill' for the Bradmere Hundred, and is marked on an 1842 tithe map as a gibbet.
 (See also other 'Moot mounds').

 Source: L. V. Grinsell: 'Folklore of Prehistoric Sites in Britain' (David & Charles, 1976), p.137. |